 Since 2009, transmission system operators (TSOs) and non-governmental organisations (NGOs) have joined forces in finding ways to help develop the infrastructure which is needed to integrate large shares of renewable energy with greater public and policy support.
 Players from both sides have become aware of their mutual interests in realising timely and environmentally sound grid development projects with improved stakeholder and public engagement.
 For the NGOs, preventing bottlenecks in integrating renewable energy into the electricity system is highly important for combating climate change; TSOs, on the other hand, are convinced that the protection of the environment, transparency and public participation are indispensable for winning public support.

-Find out more about RGI's strategy and organisational enablers in our Strategic Plan, which can be downloaded on the bottom of this page.
+Find out more about RGI's strategy and organisational enablers in our Strategy Document, which can be downloaded on the bottom of this page.